 The overarching solution for the DTA six deliverables was to “introduce common platforms to government, because platform design is essential to creating 21st century digital services for citizenry”.
 Good platform design allowed the DTA to make the case for digital transformation in the Australian government, but this solution works outside of government agencies just as well.

 This meant they were able to target problem areas and efficiently develop an all-encompassing system of their services.
 For small, medium or large organisations, adopting platform structures “reduces duplication and cost, makes services more efficient, easier to update and refine and far quicker to build”.
 Perhaps most importantly, “It frees up the people building the services to focus far more on how citizens needs can be best met”.
-This is one of the top arguments for digital transformation.
+This is one of the top advantages of digital transformation.

 Common platform implementation: